-I often visit the Jezreel Valley and it is one of my favorite spots to visit in Israel.
-There various attractions to see there and this post is about the best tour of the Jezreel Valley.
+As a priavet tour guide I often get to visit the Jezreel Valley.
+In fact, the Valley is one of my favorite locations to tour in Israel.
+There are various sites to explore there.
+So this post is about the best tour of the Jezreel Valley.
 If you’re coming from Tel Aviv using highway 2 that runs along the shoreline of Israel; I would recommend stopping at Caesarea.
 In my opinion, it is one of the best archaeological sites worth visiting.
 Then once reaching the Jezreel Valley you must go and visit Megiddo National Park.
 Megiddo is an ancient city in the Bronze and Iron Age.
 Nowadays it is an impressive archaeological Tel, worth visiting.

 Then on your way to our next site, Beit Alpha Synagogue, you should use the nice scenic road that goes along Mount Gilboa.
 From there you can have a nice panoramic view over the Valley that turned out to be the breadbasket of modern Israel. while riding up to the viewpoint you could listen to relevant biblical stories told in Samuel like the famous episode on 1 Samuel in the very last chapter.
 The Biblical narrator tells us that in this episode the Philistines were able to defeat King Saul and his Army.
 Right here on Mt.
 Gilboa!